 Steve Martin working at Disneyland Courtesy Disneyland

 Did you know that some of today’s best-known actors got their start at Disney theme parks?

-Wayne Brady got in the Tigger suit as a teenager, where he danced and sweated his way through the parade at Orlando, Florida’s Walt Disney World.
+- Wayne Brady donned the Tigger suit as a teenager, where he danced and sweated his way through the parade at Walt Disney World.

-Kevin Costner was a tour guide on the Disneyland Jungle Cruise when he met his now ex-wife, Cindy Silva, who was playing Snow White.
+- Kevin Costner was a tour guide on the Disneyland Jungle Cruise, where he met his now ex-wife, Cindy Silva, who was playing Snow White.

-As a teen, Steve Martin worked in Disneyland’s Merlin’s Magic Shop.
-That’s where he found his love of magic!
+- Steve Martin worked at Merlin’s Magic Shop in Disneyland, where he discovered his love of magic.

-And before she sparred with Batman as Catwoman, Michelle Pfeiffer went down the rabbit hole as Alice from “Alice in Wonderland” in Disneyland’s Main Street Electrical Parade.
+- Michelle Pfeiffer went down the rabbit hole as Alice from “Alice in Wonderland” in Disneyland’s Main Street Electrical Parade back in the 1970s.